 Street skating involves skating obstacles in cities and towns.
 Obstacles can include stairs, handrails, benches, ledges, and curbs.
 This may seem like a lot of fun, but many places prohibit skating on their property because of liability issues, so make sure it is legal to skate there before you do.

 Transition skating is where skaters are in ramps and bowls doing aerial tricks.
-Tony Hawk is the most transition skater ever, and is famous for his 900 degree spin in the X Games.
+Tony Hawk is the best transition skater ever, and is famous for his 900 degree spin in the X Games.
 This means he spun two and a half times in the hair before he landed back down on the ramp with his board.
 Transition skaters often skate at parks where there are ramps or bowls.

 The safest variation of skating is in parks.
 This is because parks generally have street skating obstacles such as handrails and stairs, and do not have cars that can potentially hit you.
 They also may have transition obstacles that you can practice on as well.